D-Kachroo/ETF-Portfolio-Advisor/README.md

 **Author:** David Kachroo (CFM @ University of Waterloo)

-A full-stack ETF portfolio advisory and optimization tool powered by real-time financial data, machine learning, and economic indicators.
-Built in Python with a Streamlit frontend.
+A full-stack ETF portfolio advisory and optimization tool powered by real-time financial ETF data, machine learning, and global economic indicators.
+Built in Python on VS Code with a Streamlit frontend.

 ## 🔧 App Features